messense/rjsonnet-py/README.md

 ## Usage

-The Python module provides two functions, `evaluate_file(filename)` and `evaluate_snippet(filename, src)`.
+This module provides two functions:

+1. `def evaluate_file(filename: str) -> str: ...`
+2. `def evaluate_snippet(filename: str, src: str) -> str: ...`

 In the latter case, the parameter `filename` is used in stack traces, because all errors are given with the "filename" containing the code.

 Keyword arguments to these functions are used to control the virtual machine.
 They are: